 Disruptive Behavior for Physicians Program includes:

-Assessment: Skill based anger management assessment prior to the begining of the program.
+Assessment: Skill based anger management assessment prior to the beginning of the program.
 This will help determine areas of focus while in the program.
 This is a non psychiatric assessment aimed at identifying the physicians strengths and weaknesses in several areas covered in the training.

 Assessment looks for skills in: